-MESSIAH UNIVERSITY TEACHER EDUCATION PROGRAM STUDENT SELF MONITORING ASSIGNMENT- PART 2 SELF CRITIQUE/RESPONSE FORM FOR SECOND VIDEO RECORDED LESSON
+MESSIAH UNIVERSITY TEACHER EDUCATION PROGRAM STUDENT SELF MONITORING ASSIGNMENT VIDEO 2 REFLECTION SHEET (SELF-CRITIQUE)

 Step A: After the first video recording and self-critique, you set 3 goals for improvement as follows.
-You've consulted with your cooperating teacher and university supervisor for suggestions as to how to attain these goals, set specific plans/strategies in place to accomplish the goals, and now report on the progress made toward them using the chart below.
+You've consulted with your host teacher and university supervisor for suggestions as to how to attain these goals, set specific plans/strategies in place to accomplish the goals, and now report on the progress made toward them using the chart below.